Dual-Path Convolutional Image-Text Embeddings with Instance Loss

 \textbf{Multi-modal learning.} There is a growing body of works on the interaction between multiple modalities.
-Some works focus on the efficient cross-modal searching by binary coding and hashing \cite{ding2016large,wang2016multimodal,zhang2017flexible}.
-Others pay more attention to the effective retrieval by understanding the semantic meaning, which is close to this work.
-As for the content-based retrieval, one line of methods focus on \textbf{category-level retrieval} and leverage the category labels in the training set.
+One line of works focus on \textbf{category-level retrieval} and leverage the category labels in the training set.
 Sharma \etal \cite{sharma2012generalized} extend the Canonical Correlation Analysis \cite{hardoon2004canonical} (CCA) to learning class labels, and Wang \etal \cite{wang2013learning} learn the shared image-text space based on coupled input with class regression.
 Wu \etal \cite{wu2013cross} propose a bi-directional learning to rank for representation learning.
 In \cite{wei2017cross}, Wei \etal perform CNN fine-tuning by classifying categories on the training set and report an improved performance on image-text retrieval.
 Castrejon \etal deploy the multiple labels to learn the shared semantic space \cite{castrejon2016learning}.
-The second line of methods consider \textbf{instance-level retrieval} and, except for matched image-text pairs, do not provide any category label.
-Given a query, the retrieval objective is a specific image or related sentences \cite{liu2017new}.
+The second line of works consider \textbf{instance-level retrieval} and, except for matched image-text pairs, do not provide any category label.
+Given a query, the retrieval objective is a specific image or related sentences.
 Some works apply the auto-encoder to project high-dimensional features from different modalities onto a common low-dimensional latent space \cite{wang2014effective,eisenschtat2016linking}.
-Some works deploy the pair-wise constraints.
-In \cite{he2015cross}, He \etal use the assumption that the text and image components in a web document form a pairwise constraint.
-Zhang \etal consider the verification loss, using a binary classifier to classify the true matches and false matches \cite{zhang2017discriminative}.
-Other works widely apply the ranking loss for instance-level retrieval \cite{frome2013devise,karpathy2014deep,ma2015multimodal,wang2016learning,nam2016dual,reed2016learning}.
+In \cite{zhang2017discriminative}, Zhang \etal consider the verification loss, using a binary classifier to classify the true matches and false matches.
+Another line of works widely apply the ranking loss for instance-level retrieval \cite{frome2013devise,karpathy2014deep,ma2015multimodal,wang2016learning,nam2016dual,reed2016learning}.